avg —

 Instructions

-I wash the chicken drumsticks and dry with paper towels — wet chicken steams instead of fries.
+I wash the chicken drumsticks and pat them dry with paper towels – wet meat browns poorly and does not form a crust.

 Tips